Hebrew Pronunciation Guide

 THE IMPORTANCE OF CORRECT PRONUNCIATION

-Students who don’t pronounce sounds correctly will have trouble “hearing” how sounds blend together to form words (NRP 2000, 2-104). /kuh/ + /a/ + /tuh/ does not make the word /cat/.
-It sounds more like: kuhatuh.
+Learning to read requires that students discriminate between phonemes.
+This is hard to do when students can't correctly identify and pronounce each phoneme.
+This is why students who don’t pronounce sounds correctly often struggle “hearing” how sounds blend together to form words (NRP 2000, 2-104). /kuh/ + /a/ + /tuh/ does not make the word /cat/.
+It sounds more like: /kuhatuh/.
 Students who pronounce sounds correctly avoid this difficulty.

 These observations apply to all languages that use an alphabet to encode phonemes (i.e. sounds).
 Hebrew and English are no different in this regard.